MicrosoftDocs/windows-dev-docs/hub/apps/publish/partner-center/associate-existing-azure-ad-tenant-with-partner-center-account.md

     :::image type="content" source="../images/partner-center-connect-azure-ad.png" alt-text="Screenshot showing option to Associate Azure AD with your Partner Center account.":::

-3. A the Microsoft Partner Center sign in page, enter the Azure AD credentials for the tenant that you want to associate.
+3. On the Microsoft Partner Center sign in page, enter the Azure AD credentials for the tenant that you want to associate.

     :::image type="content" source="../images/partner-center-signin-azure-ad-credentials.png" alt-text="Screenshot showing Microsoft Partner Center sign-in dialog where you should sign in using Azure AD credentials for your tenant.":::